-This evening you might like to try a popular local Montenegrin dish for dinner such as Pohovani Kackavalj - fried cheese or Corbast Pasulj - a stew made with beans, smoked ribs, salami and sausage.
-You could also sample a local beer, such as the dark ale Niksicko.
+If your flight arrives earlier in the day, perhaps you might like to try a popular local Montenegrin dish for dinner such as pohovani kackavalj - fried cheese or corbast pasulj - a stew made with beans, smoked ribs, salami and sausage.
+You could also sample a local beer, such as the lager niksicko.